Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Validation in data

 \subsection{Isolation efficiency in data and simulation}

 While the \IMI algorithm performs well qualitatively, it is also important to evaluate its signal efficiency quantitatively, and compare data to simulation.
 Figure~\ref{fig:fit_eff} shows the efficiency of the \IMI selection (left) and the fraction of charged particles accepted per event (right), as a function of the threshold, computed on simulated $B^{0} \to D^{*-} \ell^{+} \nu_{\ell}$ events and compared to background-subtracted partial Run~3 data that reconstructs the same decay.
-At low thresholds, the agreement between data and simulation is excellent.
-However, at tighter \IMI thresholds the efficiency begins to diverge.
-This indicates some mismodelling of the input-feature distributions in simulation, which could be mitigated by applying inclusive simulation-to-data corrections in the future.
-Nevertheless, by operating with very loose \IMI cuts , chosen to retain high signal efficiency , we ensure that these discrepancies have minimal impact on downstream physics analyses.
+At low \IMI thresholds, the data--simulation agreement is good for the isolation efficiency, but not for the fraction of accepted charged particles: data consistently retains more particles at all thresholds.
+This is expected because the data sample contains sizeable backgrounds that are not present in the signal simulation, including combinatorial contributions (only fake $D^{*}$ has been subtracted), partially reconstructed decays, mis-identified hadronic decays, and feed-down from excited charm states ($D^{**}$), together with residual mismodelling of underlying-event activity from soft and multiple-parton interactions.
+At tighter \IMI thresholds the isolation efficiency also begins to diverge, pointing to mismodelling of some input-feature distributions in simulation; this could be reduced in future via inclusive simulation-to-data corrections.
+In practice, the tool is operated with loose working points chosen to retain high signal efficiency, so these discrepancies have minimal impact on downstream physics analyses.